emerald-dao/beginner-cadence-course/chapter4/day1/README.md

 4. Explain why we couldn't save something to our account storage inside of a script.

+5. Explain why I couldn't save something to your account.

-5. Define a contract that returns a resource that has at least 1 field in it.
+6. Define a contract that returns a resource that has at least 1 field in it.
 Then, write a transaction that first saves it to account storage, then loads it out of account storage, logs a field inside the resource, and destroys it.